mozilla/DeepSpeech/doc/USING.rst

 See the `release notes <https://github.com/mozilla/DeepSpeech/releases>`_ to find which GPUs are supported.
 Please ensure you have the required `CUDA dependency <#cuda-dependency>`_.

-See :github:`client.ts <native_client/javascript/client.ts>` for an example of how to use the bindings.
+See `client.ts <https://github.com/mozilla/DeepSpeech/blob/master/native_client/javascript/client.ts>`_ for an example of how to use the bindings.

 Using the Command-Line client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^